Reviews You Can Rely On

 Credit: Natalie Kafader

-Since I could use the vacuum base with the attachments included, cleaning all types of surfaces was a breeze.
+Since you can use the vacuum base with the attachments included, cleaning all types of surfaces was a breeze.
 This vacuum comes with three additional tools: a crevice tool, a hair screw tool, and a combination tool, along with a wand clip for convenient attachment storage.

 Before Testing After Testing